DirectoryTree/ImapEngine/readme.md

 // Get the inbox folder.
 $inbox = $mailbox->inbox();

-// Start idling on the inbox folder.
-The callback will be
+// Begin idling on the inbox folder.
+The callback will
-// triggered whenever a new message is detected.
+// be executed whenever a new message is received.
-// The second parameter is an optional timeout in seconds (default is 300).
 $inbox->idle(function (Message $message) {
     // Do something with the newly received message.
-}, timeout: 300);
+}, timeout: 300); // Optional timeout in seconds.
 ```

 > [!important]